CodeScop/Oge-Mai-Field-Guide/luciolaquests.md

-LAST UPDATED 29 FEB 2020
+LAST UPDATED 28 SEPT 2020

 A lot of these are available from the beginning.
 If there's an asterisk, it unlocked in the process of going through this region.